-Provisions are recognised at the present value of the best possible estimate of the consideration required to settle or transfer the obligation, taking into account the information available concerning the event and its consequences.
-Where discounting is used, adjustments made to provisions are recognised as a financial expense as accrued.
+Provisions are recognised at the present value of the best possible estimate of the consideration required to settle or transfer the obligation, taking into account the information available concerning the event and its consequences, and recognising adjustments made due to updated provisions as a financial expense as accrued.

-The payment receivable from a third party on settlement of the obligation are recognised as assets, provided that there are no doubts that the payment will take place, unless there is a legal relationship whereby a portion of the risk has been externalised as a result of which the Company is not liable; in this situation, the payment will be taken into account for the purpose of estimating the amount of the related provision that should be recognised.
+Payments receivable from a third party on settlement of the obligation are recognised as assets, provided that there are no doubts that the payment will take place, unless there is a legal relationship whereby a portion of the risk has been externalised as a result of which the Company is not liable; in this situation, the reimbursement will be taken into account for the purpose of estimating the amount of the related provision that should be recognised.

-During fiscal year 2020, the Company and BME (parent company of the BME Group) received labour lawsuits filed before Madrid Labour Court No. 38, wherein certain amounts are claimed by an employee for salary in arrears.
+During fiscal year 2021 the following action is ongoing, the Company and "Bolsas y Mercados Españoles, Sociedad Holding de Mercados y Sistemas Financieros, S.A. - Sociedad Unipersonal" (parent company of the BME Group) received labour lawsuits filed before Madrid Labour Court No. 38, wherein certain amounts are claimed by an employee for salary in arrears.
 No provisions have been made in relation to this lawsuit as it is considered a contingent liability.